Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

 `lib*.so*` files in your `Matlab/bin/glnx86` or `Matlab/bin/glnxa64` folder
 that showed up in the MEX file loading errors.

+On Debian and Ubuntu you can install the `matlab-support` package _after_ installing Matlab and _before_ installing Psychtoolbox.
+This package will automatically take care of moving conflicting libraries out of the way, and other potential compatibility issues.

 ### After basic installation ###

-Once Psychtoolbox works within Matlab or Octave, you should run the script `PsychLinuxConfiguration` once, with Matlab or Octave started in commandline mode, e.g., `matlab -nojvm` or `octave`.
+Once Psychtoolbox works within Matlab or Octave, you should run the script `PsychLinuxConfiguration` once, with Matlab or Octave started in commandline mode, e.g., `matlab -nojvm` or `octave --no-gui`.
 The script will ask you to provide your administrator/user password and tweak some system settings for optimal performance with Psychtoolbox.
 Then you will be required to follow the instructions provided by the script, and to reboot your machine once for the setttings to